 Course grading We use continuous assessment in this course.
 This means that you will receive feedback and grades for your performance during the course, as we see feedback as valuable tool that gives students opportunity to learn and improve their performance during the course.
 The emphasis in the assessment will be on the way you have used judgment based on the theory and concepts of the course to arrive at your conclusions.
 The assignments in the class/course are not measuring your ability to provide right/a specific answer, but the focus will be on the depth and quality of the analysis and reasoning.
-Pre-class activities (50%): - 5 Cases (50%) • ACME (10%), Headspace vs. Calm (10%), NIO (10%), Robotec (10%), Hilti (10%) (Hilti is a groupwork) Activity points (up to 35%): - 4 Perusall assignments (á 5%, total 20%) Activity in class (i.e. contribution to discussion) (20%) Post-class activities: - Final exam 15% (individual task, case) i mai exam 1570 (muividuai task, case) More detailed information about grading is provided in Annendix P More detailed information about grading is provided in Appendix B.
+Cases (55%) (done in groups of 3): - 4 Cases (40%) • ACME (10%), Thinx (10%), NIO (10%), Robotec (10%), - 1 Business case: Hilti (10% written case +5% presentation) Activity points (up to 50%): - 4 Perusall assignments (á 5%, total 20%) - Activity in class (i.e. contribution to discussion, oral or written) (30%) Voluntary written activities á 5 points Voluntary/complementary final exam 10% (individual task) More detailed information about grading is provided in Appendix B. There detailed information about grading is provided in Appendix D.

 STUDENT CORE ELEMENTS Student rights, Aalto code of conduct responsibilities, and code of conduct Rules of Conduct - Students' Rights and Responsibilities Academic appeals Aalto academic appeals Attendance policy It is recommended that students attend all sessions during the course.
 Since the sessions are highly interactive, the success of this course depends to a large extent on your participation.
 Moreover, all students are expected to prepare the course readings in advance.
 Finding and integrating additional, relevant materials is highly appreciated.
 Attendance is thus not mandatory.
-NOTE , however, that in order to pass the course you need to pass class assignments, so make sure that you attend at least those class sessions.
+NOTE , however, that teaching and learning on this course is based on a flipped class room design, i.e. your contribution in class plays a significant role in your grade.
 Contact course teachers in advance if you will miss a class.
 For those sessions where your participation is mandatory/needed, there are only two acceptable reasons for absence: (1) Serious illness on the part of the student, or (2) A family emergency NOTE.
 As this is a course offered in full-time study programme, work related reasons are not acceptable.